Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Or you send something to someone and you call them and say, hey, did you get that thing?

-Uh so this is the kind of thing, right?
+So this is the kind of thing.

-At present the value allowed, as we said by the OP return opcode is 83 bytes.
+At present, the value allowed, as we said, by the OP return opcode is 83 bytes.

 That's 83 ones and zeros.